ciudadanointeligente/ciudadanoi-en/_projects/013-globo.markdown

 date: 2011-08-01 14:46:22
 img: globo.png
 thumb: globo-thumb.png
 description: Elevamos un globo a 20 metros de altura amarrado a un celular 3G con video, para traerte la imagen real de lo que ocurre en las marchas.
+We raise a balloon 20 meters of height and tie it to to a cellular 3G to bring you the real image of what happens in marches.
 site_url: /project/2011/08/01/globo/
 status: archivado
 ---